Marco4413/Pulsar/docs/LANGUAGE.md

 performance-heavy tasks during parsing.
 That means increasing compile time to improve runtime efficiency!

-That example goes from ~700ms of runtime to ~50us just by pre-computing the lists it uses (granted that sorting algorithm has its worst case scenario to deal with, pure nightmare if you ask me).
+That example goes from ~2.3ms of runtime to ~54us just by pre-computing the lists it uses.

 ## Labels